CzternastyHembre/IT1901-ITP/casino/core/src/main/java/README.md

 # The Core module

-Core is the module that contains all the classes and logic for the application uses to play the different games and maintain the
+Core is the module that contains all the classes and logic for the application.

-It is divided into different parts depending on the logic the folders provide.
+It is divided into different folder depending on the logic the class contains.

 - blackjack
 - roulette